 To read more about the dangers of managing stock plans with spreadsheets, click here.

 In large private companies, pre-public companies, and public companies, it’s usual to see this function outsourced.
-By bringing in a specialized stock plan provider like Global Shares, you can focus on your core business while leveraging their experience and knowledge to ensure high-quality equity programs.
+By bringing in a specialized stock plan provider like Global Shares, you can focus on your core business while leveraging their experience, knowledge and technologies to ensure high-quality equity programs.

 Although you may have to pay to use their services, it could end up saving you time (and money) in the long run as their services and product are tailor-made for helping you with plan administration.